Senator Claire Chandler

-Claire Chandler holds the second position on the Tasmanian Liberals’ Senate ticket at the upcoming federal election.
-She is running for the Senate because she is a passionate Tasmanian who wants to see the best opportunities for her state to secure our future.
-At 28 years of age, she hopes to reach out to the next generation of voters at this upcoming federal election.
+Claire Chandler is a passionate Tasmanian who wants to see the best opportunities for her state to secure our future.
+At 28 years of age, she hopes to reach out to the next generation of voters.

 As a proud Tasmanian, Claire wants our state to continue to grow economically so that our community can reap the benefits - be that through higher employment, lower cost of living, or more opportunities for young people to remain in our state rather than move to the mainland.
 Claire believes the key drivers to achieve this are ensuring Tasmanians have the best possible access to education and training, maintaining infrastructure investment so our regional areas are not left behind, and looking for ways to make it easier for local businesses to get ahead.